Onurtag/ClipboardInserter_html/README.md

 # ClipboardInserter_html

 A downloadable compact HTML page for the clipboard-inserter browser add-on.
 Mainly for personal use so don't expect any support.
+Not tested on Chrome.

 **Requires the following Clipboard Inserter settings:**
 - element name: **pre**